-Certificate in Quality & Regulatory Affairs PART TIMEOpen for Applications
+Certificate in Quality & Regulatory Affairs (Part Time)Applications for September 2021 will open on 06th April.

 Location: Galway - Dublin Road

 Mode of Study: Part time

 Entry Requirements: Applicants must hold a major award at Level 6 (Higher Certificate) or higher to be eligible to apply.

 €800 for Regulatory Affairs & Compliance Auditing

 - You will have the basic skills necessary to work in the area of Quality within the pharmaceutical / medical device industries, specifically the Regulatory Affairs aspects of those industries.

 - This Certificate, along with the Certificate in Science in Quality for Industry - Statistics & Management and the Certificate in Science in Quality, make up the add-on Bachelor of Science (Ordinary) Degree in Quality for Industry

 - Certificate in Quality (20 Credits, Level 7)